SabakiHQ/immutable-gametree/README.md

 #### `tree.getHeight()`

 Calculates and returns the height of the tree as an integer.
+This value will be cached across mutations when possible.

+#### `tree.getStructureHash()`

-This value will be cached.
+Calculates and returns a hash of the tree structure as a string.
+This value will be cached across mutations when possible.

 #### `tree.onCurrentLine(id, currents)`